-Humanitarian Settlement Services
+Humanitarian Settlement Program

 SSI works in partnership with businesses and all stakeholders, including the private sector, to connect refugees to employers and to build their local skills and capacity.
-The HSS team proactively looks for opportunities to link newly arrived community members with skills recognition courses to help them get the best start to life in Australia.
+The HSP team proactively looks for opportunities to link newly arrived community members with skills recognition courses to help them get the best start to life in Australia.
 SSI also offers internal job readiness programs to teach new arrivals about the local employment market and help them prepare to enter the workforce.

-HSS case managers ensure that learning English is a top priority for all new arrivals by connecting refugees with age-appropriate learning support, such as ESL classes and NAVITAS lessons.
+HSP case managers ensure that learning English is a top priority for all new arrivals by connecting refugees with age-appropriate learning support, such as ESL classes and NAVITAS lessons.
 Staff members speak more than 80 languages, so there is a strong focus on in-language support, which sets the foundation for solid relationships between case managers and refugees.

-All HSS staff receive specialist training enabling them to keep young people motivated and energised when they are at their most vulnerable in the early stages of settlement.
+All HSP staff receive specialist training enabling them to keep young people motivated and energised when they are at their most vulnerable in the early stages of settlement.
 Along with a tailored information guide and regular youth activities, SSI offers youth orientation sessions that cover important issues for young people such as health, tenancy rights and obligations, and money management.